 12 April: Holidays in the UK can be taken, but only in self-catering accommodation with your own household.
 A review of international holidays will be conducted by the Transport Secretary with a view to lifting travel bans in May.

 17 May: Hotels, B&Bs, campsites, indoor hospitality and attractions reopen.
 Holidays in the UK now in full swing; you can socialise with up to six people indoors.
 International travel may resume to certain countries following the rules of the traffic light system.

 21 June: All restrictions on socialising to be dropped, meaning you can take holidays with whomever you like – even in larger groups.

 Can I book a summer holiday in 2021?

 The short answer is: yes, but with plenty of caution.
-While there is still an international travel ban, and there will be for the foreseeable until the government’s review, it’s not illegal to book your summer holiday.
-However, you need to be cautious about where you book and how you do it.
+You need to be careful about where you book and how you do it.
 Really, the question should be: is it safe to book a summer holiday in 2021?
 The answer to that is a little more complicated.